 There’s never been a better time to pursue an advanced career in computer science.
-Whether your goal is to stand out from the pack, become an instructor, or move into the lucrative field of management within computer science, an online computer science graduate degree can get you there quickly and conveniently.
+Whether your goal is to stand out from the pack, work as an instructor, or move into the lucrative field of management within computer science, an online computer science graduate degree can get you there quickly and conveniently.
 The majority of today’s working adults who want to advance in their professional fields opt for online coursework, which allows them to maintain their careers while earning academic credits.
 In the study of computer science, the digital realm is a natural fit for coursework.
 Most importantly, it’s possible nowadays to earn a reputable and comprehensive master’s degree in computer science at an affordable price point, making this credential one of the best possible returns on investment.

 According to data culled from salary.com, study.com and the Bureau of Labor Statistics (BLS), a master’s degree in computer science is the 7th most lucrative graduate degree available, with an average starting salary of $83,000, and mid-career salary of $129,900.
 The median pay for database administrators in 2017 same to $87,020 per year, while those specializing in computer systems design and related services earn $95,570 on average.
 The field is also projected to see a 11% rise in jobs from 2016 to 2026, according to the BLS, a rate well above the national average.
 Median salary for software developers came to $103,560 in 2017, with those employed as software publishers making an average salary of $112,230.
 Software developers could see an 24% increase in employment opportunities during the same decade.
-Other lucrative jobs open to those with a computer science master’s degree include Professor of Computer Science, Tech Specialist, Senior Software Engineer, or Chief Technology Officer.
+Other lucrative jobs open to those with a computer science master’s degree include Professor of Computer Science, Tech Specialist, Senior Software Engineer, or Technology Officer.

 Both on-campus and online computer science master’s degrees typically require candidates to either hold a bachelor’s degree in a tech-related field, or to pass a series of computer science prerequisites in order to prepare.
 Master’s degree curriculums vary by school, but typically cover foundational coursework in such areas as Algorithms, Computational theory and practice, Operating systems, Network architecture, Programming languages, Database design, Software development, and Network security.
 A large proportion of master’s degrees conclude with a capstone project or research-based thesis.
 Many on-campus and online computer science programs allow students to pursue a specialization, concentrating in developing more advanced skills in an area such as bioinformatics, network security, software development, or artificial intelligence.